 More than 20 years have passed since Green Point faced possible annihilation during the bushfires of 1997.

-But, local property owner, Susann Crivelli believes it is only a matter of time before the red steer comes knocking on their collective back doors.
+But, local property owner, Susann Crivelli believes it is only a matter of time before the red steer comes charging through the community once again.

-Mrs Crivelli is frustrated that various government bodies and providers seem to be reluctant to undertake measures to ensure Green Point and villages in Pacific Palms as safe as possible in the
+Mrs Crivelli is frustrated that various government bodies and providers seem reluctant to undertake measures to ensure Green Point and villages in Pacific Palms as safe.

-Lucky for Green Point, the village escaped last year's inferno which burnt thousands of hectares and destroyed properties north or Forster.
+Lucky for Green Point, the village escaped last year's inferno which burnt thousands of hectares and destroyed properties north of Forster.

-In 1997 the 50 acre family property, "Turtles Crossing", which abuts the Booti Booti National Park, was extensively burnt.
+In 1997 the 20 hectare family property, "Turtles Crossing", which abuts the Booti Booti National Park, was extensively burnt.

 The property, is primarily bushland, peripheral rainforest, eucalypt forest and some large and small heathland, comprising cabbage tree palms,banksia, paperbark flooded gum and native flowers.